yosuke-furukawa/tower-of-babel/exercises/iterator_for_of/problem.md

 In ES6 the `for of` way to iterate over an array has been added.
-It is an alternative for iterating over an array.
 Let's look at an example:

 ```javascript
 var res = [];